Field Properties Panel¶

-Here, you can also find some additional options for data cleaning.
+You can find some additional options for data cleaning in this section.

-Remove Text Qualifier (Surrounding quotes) – removes quotation marks from your data.
-This is especially useful for CSV files with many quotation marks as it converts them into an easier-to-manipulate format.
+Text Qualifier (Surrounding quotes) - removes quotation marks from your data.
+This is especially useful for .csv files with many quotation marks as it converts them into an easier-to-manipulate format.
 For example, “John Schmidt” would be extracted as John Schmidt.

 When this option is left unchecked, the quotation marks surrounding text will be retained in the extracted data.